 Find an effective outlet for your child’s energy.
-Many of the activities at preschool is centered around physical activity that will use up the energy of your child.
+Many of the activities at preschool are centered around a physical activity that will use up the energy of your child.
 What you can do to help is to take him for a bike ride around the local park every evening.
-Get a pet dog that he can play with in the yard.
+Get a pet dog that he can play within the yard.
 Some running around does help.
 If your toddler has used his energy in physical activity like this, he will not be as hyper when he gets home with you.

 Many parents have tried out calming activities such as yoga.
 Professionals trained in yoga know exactly which exercises would work on hyper kids.
 They will also be able to give you helpful tips on how to incorporate these exercises into your child’s daily routine.